Model-independent measurement of the absolute magnitude of Type Ia Supernovae with gravitational-wave sources: Calibrating the empirical relation of SNIa with GW170817

 \section{Calibrating the empirical relation of SNIa with GW170817}

-In the Robertson-Walker universe, the Hubble constant is $H_0=100h_0~{\rm km~s}^{-1}{\rm~Mpc}^{-1}$, where $h_0=0.678\pm 0.009$ was recently derived from the cosmic microwave background radiation (CMB) data \cite{planck}.
-Meanwhile, the SNIa data inferred a different value of $h_0=0.738\pm 0.024$ \citep{riess2011}, which conflicts with the CMB result at more than 3$\sigma$ confidence level.
+In the Friedmann-Robertson-Walker universe, the Hubble constant is $H_0=100h_0~{\rm km~s}^{-1}{\rm~Mpc}^{-1}$, where $h_0=0.674\pm 0.005$ was recently derived from the cosmic microwave background radiation (CMB) data \cite{planck2018}.
+Meanwhile, the SNIa data inferred a different value of $h_0=0.7403\pm 0.0142$ \citep{riess2019}, which conflicts with the CMB result at more than 4$\sigma$ confidence level.
 The tension in different measurements of the $h_0$ value puzzles modern cosmology.
 Many authors argued that the Cepheid calibration for SNIa might be responsible for this discrepancy.
-For instance, in \cite{efstathiou2013}, the author suggested that the possible biases are due to sublumionous low metallicity Cepheids in their period-luminosity relation, being some results sensitive to outlier objections.
 In order to solve these debates, and test the reliability of SNIa as cosmic distance indicator, it is urgent to search for an independent calibration method.
 On the other hand, observing GWs from binary coalescences at low-$z$ can help determine the sources' luminosity distance at reasonably high precisions.
 The discovery of GW event GW170817, which is caused by the merge of binary neutron stars, as well as the identification of its various EM counterparts, open the new era of GW astronomy \cite{GW170817PRL}.
 In addition to directly study the cosmic evolution by GW data alone, the GW standard sirens also provide a novel and model-independent way to calibrate (or test) the existing cosmic distance ladder, including SNIa and GRB.
 In this section, we use the observed GW170817 to calibrate the empirical relation of low-$z$ SNIa, in particular to determine their absolute magnitude.
 For this GW event, we have the information of its redshift and luminosity distance, which are $z=0.0103$, and $d=43.8_{-6.9}^{+2.9}{\rm Mpc}$ \cite{GW170817Nature}.
 For SNIe data, we adopt the observations obtained by SDSS-II and SNLS collaborations \cite{SNIa-data}, which include 740 SNIa data at $z_{\max}<1.3$.
-The empirical relation of SNIa can be formally written as \cite{SNIa-data} $S=a+bX_1+c\mathcal{C}+Z$, where $S\equiv 5\log_{10}(d/{\rm 10pc})$, $a\equiv -M_{\rm B}$ with $M_{\rm B}$ being the corrected absolute magnitude of SNIa.
+The empirical relation of SNIa can be formally written as \cite{SNIa-data} $S=a+bX_1+c\mathcal{C}+Z$, where $S\equiv 5\log_{10}(d/{\rm 10pc})$, $a\equiv -M_{\rm B}$ with $M_{\rm B}$ the corrected absolute magnitude of SNIa.
 The nuisance parameters are described by $a$, $b$ and $c$. $X_1$ stands for the time stretching of the light-curve, and $\mathcal{C}$ describes the supernova color at maximum brightness. $Z \equiv m_{\rm B}^*-\Delta M_B$, where $m^*_{\rm B}$ corresponds to the apparent magnitude at time of $B$-band maximum. $\Delta M_{\rm B}=-0.08$ if the host galaxy mass of SNIa is larger than $10^{10}{\rm M}_{\odot}$, and zero otherwise.

 In the low-$z$ range, i.e. $z\ll1$, up to the second order of redshift, the extended Hubble law is satisfied for any cosmological model, which reads \cite{weinberg} $d(z)=({z}/{H_0})[1+{1}/{2}(1-q_0)z]$, where $d(z)$ is the luminosity distance at redshift $z$, $q_0$ is the deceleration parameter.
 The basic idea is to determine the $H_0$ and $q_0$ by GW data, and construct the Hubble diagram.
 Then, we calibrate the SNIa empirical relation by this Hubble diagram.
 This is equivalent to simultaneously fit the five parameters together ($a,b,c,h_0,q_0$) by combining GW and SNIa data, which can be carried out by the usual $\chi^2$ analysis.